Early Failure Detection in Autonomous Surgical Soft-Tissue Manipulation via Uncertainty Quantification

-Uncertainty quantification for deep neural networks has been studied in recent years as a way to aid in the safe design and implementation of deep learning systems~\cite{gawlikowski2023survey}.
+Uncertainty quantification for deep neural networks has been studied in recent years as a way to aid in the safe design and implementation of deep learning systems~\citep{gawlikowski2023survey}.
 We study and compare the efficacy of ensembles and Monte Carlo dropout for uncertainty quantification for deformable robot manipulation tasks with a focus on soft-tissue manipulation.
-Ensembles are an approach by which multiple models are used in concert to make predictions and have been shown to improve overall model performance~\cite{lee2015m,fort2019deep}.
-Uncertainty is typically quantified using ensembles by measuring the variance in the ensemble's outputs~\cite{pearce2018high,lakshminarayanan2017simple}.
+Ensembles are an approach by which multiple models are used in concert to make predictions and have been shown to improve overall model performance~\citep{lee2015m,fort2019deep}.
+Uncertainty is typically quantified using ensembles by measuring the variance in the ensemble's outputs~\citep{pearce2018high,lakshminarayanan2017simple}.

-Monte Carlo dropout is another technique utilized for uncertainty estimation in deep neural networks~\cite{milanes2021monte,camarasa2020quantitative}.
-Traditional dropout regularization, initially introduced to mitigate overfitting during training, randomly deactivates units in a neural network, effectively creating an ensemble of different network architectures.
+Monte Carlo dropout is another technique utilized for uncertainty estimation in deep neural networks~\citep{milanes2021monte,camarasa2020quantitative}.
 By extending dropout to the inference phase and making multiple inference passes through the network with different dropout instantiations, Monte Carlo dropout can be used to generate a distribution of outputs.
-Unlike ensembles, which require training multiple independent models, Monte Carlo dropout leverages the same trained model for inference, eliminating the need for repeated training~\cite{mae2021uncertainty}.
+Unlike ensembles, which require training multiple independent models, Monte Carlo dropout leverages the same trained model for inference, eliminating the need for repeated training~\citep{mae2021uncertainty}.

-By analyzing this distribution from an ensemble or Monte Carlo dropout, uncertainty metrics such as entropy or variance across predictions can be computed, providing insights into the model's confidence and reliability~\cite{sensoy2018evidential, mena2021survey}.
+By analyzing the distribution from an ensemble or Monte Carlo dropout, uncertainty metrics such as entropy or variance across predictions can be computed, providing insights into the model's confidence and reliability~\citep{sensoy2018evidential, mena2021survey}.